emilchr/jamming/README.md

 - ~The first time clicking "Save to Spotify" fails.
 (Username was not retrieved.
 Added an asyncronous function.)~

 ## Future features
-- [ ] Add a login screen
+- [ ] Add a login modal with the Spotify authorization site.
-- [ ] Add error/confirmation-logging from functions and fetch requests in the console.
+- [x] Add error/confirmation-logging from functions and fetch requests in the console.
 - [ ] Add transitions when adding a track to the Playlist.